portainer/kubernetes-beta/README.md

 **NOTE**: This version has not been tested against Kubernetes 1.18 yet.

-Have some feedback regarding the deployment of the BETA version on a specific provider/platform?
-Have succesfully deployed the BETA version inside a specific cluster provider?
+We would really value input on "known good" deployments, so we can expand this list above in conjunction with our users.
+If you have deployed Portainer successfully, and validated all features/functions work well, please let us know.
 Comment in one of our [platform related topics]() or open a new [feedback request]().

 # BETA status

 This version of Portainer will be open to feedback between the first of April 2020 until the 30 of April 2020.

-Our plan is to merge support for Kubernetes inside the Portainer CE version around June 2020 to offer support for Docker Swarm, Docker standalone and Kubernetes in the same Portainer version.
+Our plan is to merge support for Kubernetes inside the Portainer CE version 2.0 around June 2020.

 # Roadmap